Skip to Main Content

 Some articles on EBSCO databases have a built-in screen reading feature.
 How to access it:

-• HTML stands for HyperText Markup Language, and an HTML text has embedded tags that help screenr eaders read a text.
+• Online Full Texts are HTML texts.
+HTML stands for HyperText Markup Language, and an HTML text has embedded tags that help screen readers read a text.
 PDFs can still be read by outside screen readers.

-• Locate the "Listen" button.
+• Locate the "Listen" button, which is in the upper right-hand corner and shaped like a pair of headphones.
 It often takes a second for the text-to-speech player to load and be visible.
-The menu button on the left-hand side is where you can access settings, like text size, highlight color, and the accent of the voice that reads to you.
+The menu on the right-hand side is where you can access settings, like playback speed, highlight color, and text scrolling.

 • When you press the play button, the player will immediately begin speaking.

-• You can adjust the volume and speed buttons.
+• You can adjust the volume by adjusting the volume on your listening device.

 More detailed instructions, and an explanation of the different settings on the EBSCO text-to-speech player.